-Sometimes referred to as a standoff and spacer, standouts are small metal or plastic screws that attaches to a computer case and holds the motherboard to the case.
+Sometimes called a standoff and spacer, standouts are small metal or plastic screws that attach to a computer case and hold the motherboard in place.
 The picture helps give an example of a standout.
 In this picture, the left standout has a screw inserted in the hole to help demonstrate how it works.
 The motherboard would be placed between the standout and the screw.

 Inserting a standout

 First, screw the standout into your computer chassis.
-Once all standouts are in place lay the motherboard on the standouts, and then insert the screw through the motherboard screw hole into the standout to hold it in place.
+With the standouts in place, place the motherboard on the standouts and insert the screw through the motherboard screw hole into the standout.

-Tip: When putting standoffs in the case screw them in tightly, but not too tight to cause the threading to be stripped.
-By securing them tightly, it can help prevent the standoff from unscrewing when trying to remove a motherboard screw from the standoff.
+When putting standoffs in the case screw them in tightly, but not too tight to cause the threading to be stripped.
+By securing them tightly, it helps prevent the standoff from unscrewing when trying to remove a motherboard screw from the standoff.

-In the second picture to the right, is an example of what a screw hole aka mounting hole would look like on the corner of a motherboard.
+The picture shows an example of what a screw hole aka mounting hole would look like on the corner of a motherboard.
 Each motherboard has several holes to help hold the motherboard securely in place.
 Often the screw holes can be easily identified because they'll have metal surrounding each hole.
 Some earlier motherboards may also have holes without metal surrounding the hole.
 For these types of holes, the motherboard should have included a cardboard or paper washer to place between the screws and motherboard.